License GuideSOC 29-1249

 Read more

-Performing surgery without an active license violates state law across the country.
-Consequences include civil fines and forfeiture of any income earned from unlicensed practice.
-Some states also impose criminal penalties for repeat violations.
-The specific penalties vary by jurisdiction and the nature of the offense.
+Practicing surgery without an active license violates state law everywhere.
+Penalties typically include civil fines and forfeiture of any income earned from unlicensed work.
+Some states impose criminal sentences for repeat violations.
+The consequences vary by state and offense history, but the prohibition remains absolute.

 Career Outlook